 Then it’s eight minutes roadside walking (there’s a protected lane for pedestrians and cyclists on the right hand side) until you see the signs for Rugby La Vila and Embalse de Amadorio – the Amadorio reservoir – to your left.

 A dead straight road takes you past Villajoyosa rugby stadium – yes, in this football-crazy country, they play rugby!
 La Vila actually has one of the best teams in Spain.
 Take in a match on a Sunday or have a look at my blog here.

 Keep right ahead for 15 minutes or so and the dam comes into view.
 Branch left through a short tunnel (no cars, pedestrians only) and out onto the road that runs across the top of the dam.
-Views are great both ways; across the reservoir and up into the mountains beyond, or down to Villajoyosa and the sea.
+Views are great both ways; across the reservoir and up into the mountains beyond, or down to Villajoyosa and the sea (click through the slide show below)

 The dam was built in 1957 to regulate the water supply on Villajoyosa’s river, the Amadorio.
 It’s around 200 feet high; easy to believe if you peer gingerly over the edge to the stream below.

-Rainfall is pretty irregular here, so the water level in the lake varies wildly; in springtime 2017 it was almost full, but the year before, it was virtually bone dry (see pictures below).
+Rainfall is pretty irregular here, so the water level in the lake varies wildly; in springtime 2017 it was almost full, but the year before, it was virtually bone dry.
+Then by January 2020, it was full once more, partly thanks to Storm Gloria.
 The dam even has its own website; you can check the water level and see for yourself how it goes up and down from year to year.

 The road through the tunnel at the far end of the dam will take you around the lake towards the village of Orxeta.
 You can do a complete circuit, but we’ve not managed it yet!